jjmchew/jjmchew.github.io/RB139/05-spotQuesAnswers.md

 - RubyGems are packaged libraries of Ruby code that can be downloaded and incorporated into Ruby programs.
 The most common source of RubyGems is from https://rubygems.org.
 Other developers create these RubyGems to help simplify or automate various coding tasks.
 Common examples are `pry` for debugging or `minitest` for testing.
 Other examples might include specific libraries which simplify the display of dates (like 'stamp') or add colour to screen output.

+##### Additions
+- RubyGems are packages of code that you can download, install, and use in your Ruby programs or from the command line. [quiz 3 q4]

 ---

 50
 What are Version Managers and why are they useful?

 - Version Managers (like RVM or Rbenv) allow multiple versions of Ruby to be installed on your system.
 This is useful since different projects may require different versions of Ruby in order to run smoothly (since commands, syntax, etc. within the language are evolving and changing).
 Version managers allow the version of Ruby being used to be easily changed and corresponding gems and their versions to also be managed separately.

+##### Additions
+- Version Managers let you install, manage, and use multiple versions of Ruby. [quiz 3 q3]

 ---